-Choosing the right hinge for your chain link fence gate is crucial in order for it to open and close freely and with little effort.
+Choosing the right chain link gate hinges for your chain link fence gate is crucial in order for it to open and close freely and with little effort.
 Chances are, if you’re having a fence professionally installed, your fencing contractor will have their favorite hinges already on hand.

 And, unless the gate is required to preform a specific task, they won’t even give you the option of choosing any other than the ones they prefer.
 There is a reason for this.

-There are many different hinge options for a chain link fence gate.
+There are many different chain link gate hinges choices and options for a chain link fence gate.
 However, there are a few tried and true designs that have stood the test of time.
 They work.
 They always will work.
 And there is no reason to change.

 That being said, if you aren’t a professional fence installer, you may have no idea where to start when shopping for the correct type of hinges for your gates.

-So I put together this short guide to explain the differences of the some of the most popular types used for chain link fence.
+So I put together this short guide to explain the differences of the some of the most popular types of chain link gate hinges.
 These are the time trusted, industry standard hinges that have proven themselves on countless gates across the world.